 10. GIORGIO CARBONE // REPUBLIC OF SEBORGA

-The Republic of Seborga was created around 1960 when Italian florist Giorgio Carbone began claiming that his tiny village near the French border had never been claimed as part of Italy.
+The Republic of Seborga was created around 1960 when Italian florist Giorgio Carbone began declaring his tiny village near the French border had never been claimed as part of Italy.
 Locals got interested and formed their own semi-serious republic.
-Carbone has since passed away, and the micronation is now ruled by "His Tremendousness Giorgio II.”
+Carbone has since passed away, and the micronation is now ruled by “His Tremendousness Giorgio II.”

 11. GEORGETTE BERTIN-POURCHET // REPUBLIC OF SAUGEAIS

 The Republic of Saugeais is comprised of 11 towns near the Swiss border and was founded in 1947 as a local joke.
 It has since become a tourist destination that helps promote local delicacies, and issues its own entrance passes and official stamps.